InternRobotics/Aether/README.md

 > ***Warning***: When doing reconstruction, Aether pipeline automatically centers crop the input video if its size does not match 480x720.
 Therefore, for evaluation purpose, we have to slide a 480p window both on the spatial and temporal dimensions, and blend all windows' outputs both spatially and temporally.
-An example of video depth evaluation on Sintel, KITTI, and BONN can be found at [evaluation/](evaluation/).
+Examples of video depth and camera pose evaluation can be found at [evaluation/](evaluation/).

 ### Run inference demo locally